 A physicist who turned chess into a numbers game, creating the simple yet profound rating system that now ranks competitors in everything from video games to football.

-Arpad Elo was a professor of physics at Marquette University who found an elegant solution to a problem that had long plagued the chess community: how to accurately measure a player's skill and predict the outcome of a game.
-Dissatisfied with the existing, flawed systems, Elo applied a statistician's mind to the game.
-His breakthrough was a beautifully simple mathematical model that treated a player's rating not as a fixed score, but as a probabilistic estimate that would update with every match.
-A win against a higher-rated opponent yielded a bigger gain than a win against a lower-rated one, and vice versa.
-The U.S. Chess Federation adopted his system in 1960, and its transparent logic and predictive power led to its global adoption.
-Today, the Elo rating system has transcended its origins, becoming the foundational algorithm for ranking players in online gaming, international soccer, and countless other competitive fields.
+Arpad Elo designed the rating system that bears his name, adopted by the U.S. Chess Federation in 1960.
+A professor of physics at Marquette University, he solved a problem that had long plagued chess: how to accurately measure skill and predict game outcomes.
+His mathematical model treated a player's rating as a probabilistic estimate that updated with every match.
+A win against a higher-rated opponent yielded a bigger gain than a win against a lower-rated one.
+The system's transparent logic and predictive power led to global adoption.
+Today, the Elo rating system ranks players in online gaming, international soccer, and countless other competitive fields.
+Born in 1903, he died in 1992.

 1901–1927